 Kangning Wang 王康宁

-Stanford University
+Rutgers University

 I have received an ACM SIGecom Doctoral Dissertation Award Honorable Mention, a Duke CS Best Dissertation Award, and Best Paper Awards at SODA 2024 and WINE 2018.